Alasdair at work

 Alasdair has expertise in pensions and investments, with a particular passion for lifetime financial planning.
 He is an accredited Retirement Planning Specialist and Later Life Advice Specialist and is authorised to deal with Final Salary and Defined Benefit pension transfers.

 Alasdair is an active contributor to the wider financial planning profession.
 He chairs the influential Expert Practitioner Panel at the Personal Finance Society, which supports and shares best practice across the sector and pushes for higher standards and better consumer outcomes.

 In 2020 Alasdair won the prestigious “Hero of the Year” award from Nextgen Planners, for services to the financial services community.

 Alasdair lives in the village of Barrow upon Soar, where he’s involved in the local community.

 He and his wife Melissa enjoy taking their two young children Elliot and Adeline around the county to explore.
-They both love being outdoors, so whether it’s traipsing up the side of Beacon Hill or exploring a local adventure playground, that’s where you’ll find them at the weekend.
+They both love being outdoors, so whether it’s adventuring up Beacon Hill or heading to a local adventure playground, that’s where you’ll find them at the weekend.
 He has also made sure to introduce them to the coffee shop scene as early as possible, although it’s strictly “Babyccino” (a cup full of warm foamed milk) for the little ones!

 Before the children came along, Alasdair was a self-confessed collector of hobbies, having dabbled in combat sports, weightlifting, cycling, running and archery!
-He has tried collecting less of them more recently, but enjoys keeping fit by, in his own words, “lifting heavy things up and putting them down again”.
+He has tried collecting less of them more recently, but enjoys keeping fit with cycling, judo and, in his own words, “lifting heavy things up and putting them down again”.

-When holidaying, you’ll generally find Alasdair in close proximity to either at least one good theme park, or a countryside adventure.
+When holidaying, you’ll find Alasdair and his family near at least one good theme park, or a countryside adventure.